ZhimingZhou/zhimingzhou.github.io/_posts/2020-10-11-Perspective-Students.md

 	- Typically students will first become the outer students.
 	- Students who have great potential and passion will be invited as inner students.
 	- The outer students will be guided with regular meetings
-		- And surely can also make appointments with me to discuss or chat anytime.
+		- And surely can also make appointments with me to discuss or chat at any time.
 	- The inner students will be invited to discuss more with me or work with me on my ongoing/planned projects.